kklisura/chrome-devtools-java-client/README.md

 **How to fix:** With the version `2.1.0` and above, this buffer was increased to 8MB and can be further increased if necessary by setting the appropriate [configuration property](cdt-examples/src/main/java/com/github/kklisura/cdt/examples/IncreasedIncomingBufferInTyrusExample.java).

+## Debugging chrome

+In order to debug chrome when using this library, set the logger `com.github.kklisura.cdt.launch.chrome.output` to `DEBUG` level.
+See [ChromeLoggingExample](cdt-examples/src/main/java/com/github/kklisura/cdt/examples/ChromeLoggingExample.java) for more information.
+Be sure to remove or turn the logger off, when done.

 ## Running unit tests

 `make verify`